Grow and share produce with community members.

 How to Get Involved

-Join one of our five collective gardens in NDG!
+Join one of our four collective gardens in NDG!

 Collective gardens have set schedules where garden members and a facilitator gather to learn ecological gardening techniques, share the work of maintaining the garden, and divide the harvest between garden members.